By Allison Parrish. Part of Computational Approaches to Narrative.

 <<textbox "$player_name" "Your name" "Greetings">>

-box.
-Whatever the reader types in, remember it in a variable named
+text input box.
+Whatever the reader types in, remember it in a variable

 .
 Put the text Your name